-- 11) Events are reserved for Formula One cars as defined in the Technical Regulations. - 12) Each Event will have the status of an international restricted competition. - 13) With the exception of Monaco, the distance of all races, from the start signal referred to in Article 139 to the chequered flag, shall be equal to the least number of complete laps which exceed a distance of 305 km.
+- 11) Events are reserved for Formula One cars as defined in the Technical Regulations. - 12) Each Event will have the status of an international restricted competition. - The distance of all races, from the start signal referred to in Article 145 to the chequered flag, shall be equal to the least number of complete laps which exceed a distance of 305 km (Monaco 260km).
 However, should two hours elapse before the scheduled race distance is completed, the leader will be shown the chequered flag when he crosses the control line (the Line) at the end of the lap during which the two hour period ended.
-However, should the race be suspended (see Article 150) the length of the suspension will be added to this period.
+However, should the race be suspended (see Articles 156-160) the length of the suspension will be added to this period.